Digital media 💻

 by Bryan Kilgallin

 Digital art uses digital technology.
 And digital media are machine-readable.
-My art club's digital group seems unique among amateurs here.
+My art club's digital group seems unique among Canberra amateurs.

 For fieldwork, I use a laptop.
 So I prefer a table by a power point.